 This year, we are furnishing proxy materials to our stockholders primarily via the internet, instead of mailing printed copies of those materials to each stockholder.
 We mailed a Notice of Internet Availability of Proxy Materials ("Notice") to our stockholders.
 The Notice contains instructions about how to access the proxy materials over the internet or request a printed copy of the materials, and for voting over the internet or phone.
 If you previously chose to receive our proxy materials electronically, you will continue to receive access to these materials via email unless you elect otherwise.
+We published on a Current Report on Form 8-K filed within four business days after the Annual Meeting.

-We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce our environmental impact, and reduce the costs associated with the printing and mailing of materials.
+encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce our environmental impact, and reduce the costs associated with the printing and mailing of materials.